confluentinc/commercial-workshops/series-getting-started-with-cc/workshop-microservices/README.md

 You can watch the order status update in real-time on the order details page.

-## <a name="step-10"></a>Step 10: View Stream Lineage
+### <a name="step-10"></a>Step 10: View Stream Lineage

+[Stream Lineage](https://docs.confluent.io/cloud/current/stream-governance/stream-lineage.html) in Confluent Cloud provides a visual map of your pizza journey, showing how data flows from order placement through assembly, baking, and delivery.

+This visualization helps you identify where bottlenecks might occur in the pizza-making process, troubleshoot delivery delays, and understand the complete lifecycle of each order across your microservices.

+With *Stream Lineage*, you can easily monitor the health of your pizza shop operations, ensure order quality, and better explain the event-driven architecture to stakeholders unfamiliar with distributed systems.

+Follow these steps to view *Stream Lineage*:

+1. Go back to Confluent Cloud
-1. Click **Stream Lineage** in the left navigation
+2. Click **Stream Lineage** in the left navigation

-Stream lineage provides a visual representation of data flows, showing:

-- Where data comes from
-- Where it goes
-- How it's transformed along the way
+2.

 ![Stream Lineage](static/images/docs/cc_stream_lineage.png)

-## <a name="step-11"></a>Step 11: Stop the Demo
+### <a name="step-11"></a>Step 11: Stop the Demo

 ```shell
 # Stop the container